MatthewKennedy/spree_blogs/README.md

 # SpreeBlogs [WIP]

-Helps Shopify users move to Spree and bring their Blogs, Posts and keep the same URL paths.
+Helps Shopify users move to Spree and bring their existing Blogs, Posts and keep the same URL paths.

 ## Installation